FaiRefriandi/FaiRefriandi/README.md

 ### Hello, I'm Fai Refriandi

-I am a **Computer Science graduate from Universitas Komputer Indonesia (UNIKOM)** with a strong interest in **Frontend Development, Android Development, integrated software systems, and Agentic AI**.
+I am a **Computer Science graduate from Universitas Komputer Indonesia (UNIKOM)** with a strong interest in **Website Development, Android Development, integrated software systems, and Agentic AI**.

 Beyond traditional software development, I am particularly interested in the evolving field of **Agentic AI** and how autonomous AI systems can reason, interact with tools, and execute complex workflows.
 I enjoy exploring how AI agents can be integrated into modern applications to automate processes, improve productivity, and create more intelligent digital experiences.